Air Swimmers: Flying Shark and Clownfish

 An octopus that only shows up in the rain

-Fresh Green Ads is a green media agency from Amsterdam that developed a Rain Campaign for Sea Life Scheveningen.
+Fresh Green Ads is a green media agency from Amsterdam that developed a Rain Campaign, a street-message activation that appears only when pavement is wet, for Sea Life Scheveningen.

 Every time it rains the octopus of Sea Life Scheveningen appears on the streets with its tentacles holding the text: “Sea Life laat je niet meer los” (Sea Life never lets you go).
 When the streets dry up the Rain Campaign disappears.
 The striking and environmentally friendly message remains visible for up to eight weeks.